tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 and they make a website that displays the data in a way that lets people find their own stories.

+### Lesson a: Web Scraping
+It's sort of hard to avoid this series if I'm teaching.
+I would do something akin to my talks at the ScraperWiki data camps; I would show how to diagram a website, make GET requests and parse the HTML.
+I would use a website that had one page involving a messy HTTP request, and I would skip that for now.

+### Lesson a + 1: HTTP
+I would discuss the components of an HTTP request, talk about the ReST thing, show how to use some web APIs, and show how to build up a web request that matches the one your web browser made.
+I would finish the part of the site from the web scraping lesson that involved the messy HTTP request.

 ## Specific projects
 Preferably, there wouldn't be much of me standing in a room giving formal lessons; there would be more of people working on related projects with